 - Note that the D2L platform itself is accessible, but the content you upload into it might not be (see the checklist above; and links below about images, documents, videos).

-- For specific information that applies particularly to STEM courses and accessibility, please see the suggestions also from Penn State.
+- For specific information that applies particularly to STEM courses and accessibility, please see the following.

 D2L: Consider using the “create a file” feature in Content to make a D2L web document

 - WebAIM Microsoft Word: Creating Accessible Documents

 - Checking Documents for Accessibility